JDizzle977/made-template/README.md

 ## Project Description

-This project explores the economic impacts of extreme weather events such as storms, floods, and tornadoes on the United States.
-Using data from the NOAA Storm Events Database and the Bureau of Economic Analysis (BEA) - GDP by State, a detailed analysis is conducted to identify correlations between extreme weather events and various economic factors, such as real personal income and real personal consumption expenditures (PCE).
+The trend of extreme weather phenomena that include storms, floods and tornadoes has intensified in many regions within the United States.
+This is a trend of events that brings forth questions about their economic implications.
+The central question that this report is about to address is:

+### To what extent do extreme weather events such as storms, floods and tornadoes impact the GDP of the United States and consequently the availability of financial resources?

+The study addresses this issue by analyzing historical data on weather patterns and key economic indicators, focusing on regions most vulnerable to substantial losses.
+By estimating the economic damages caused by these events, the analysis hopes to provide actionable insights for policymakers and stakeholders, fostering better preparedness and enhancing economic resilience against future disasters.

-The project is divided into four main steps:
+The project work is divided into 4 steps:

 1. **Data Collection**: Gathering relevant data from the NOAA Storm Events Database and BEA.
 2. **Data Analysis**: Initial analysis of the data to identify trends and patterns.